alqithami/STE/README.md

-# STE Experiment Pipeline (OLD)
+# STE Experiment Pipeline

-This folder (`ste/`) is a self-contained, runnable experiment pipeline intended for an IJCAI-grade empirical section.
+This folder (`ste/`) is a self-contained, runnable experiment pipeline.

 ## What this pipeline does